 To prevent the emission of white smoke, please pay attention to the following:

 - Do not prepare extremely fatty foods such as sausages or other fatty meats.

 - When you buy snacks, read the label to establish their fat content.
 Choose low-fat varieties, if available.
 It will be difficult to get a crispy end result if you use snacks with a high fat percentage.

 - Clean the pan immediately after preparing fatty foods.
-Put on oven gloves and use a full handful of kitchen paper to soak up the oil from the bottom of the pan.
-If you let the oil cool down, it might condense on the bottom of the pan.
+Put on oven mitts and use a handful of kitchen paper to soak up the oil from the bottom of the pan.
+If you let the oil cool down, it might condense at the bottom of the pan.
 This makes it harder to remove.